TimKDev/SimpleScriptWebsite/SimpleScriptWebSite/Docs/README.md

 ## Debug

-Start backend with `docker compose up` or using Rider.
+Start backend with `docker compose up` or using Rider and the frontend in the dev server using `npm run dev`.

 The frontend is not automatically reloaded when changes.
-Use `npm run dev` for running the frontend.
 For API calls to work CORS must be enabled in the api in dev mode.
+The backend route is determined by the mode of in which vite is running (when running `vite` the following condition is true `import.meta.env.MODE === 'development'` without the need for any .env Files).

 ## Release